piuupadhyaypu/RMTL-RNA-seq/README.md

 library(caret)
 ```
 ## Preprocessing the data
+The data used here is preprocessed by Seurat v3 and Limma package for prior analysis, quality control, preprocessing like gene and cell filtering, normalization.

 ## Dry run on CBMC data
 [Demo run of RMTL based cell type detection on CBMC data](https://piuupadhyaypu.github.io/RMTL-method-used-for-cell-type-detection-in-sc-RNA-seq/)